-In the event that the Issue Report was initially requested by the Board or an Advisory

-Committee, the requestor shall be informed of any extension of time for completion of the Issue
+In the event that the Issue Report was initially requested by the Board or an Advisory Committee, the requestor shall be informed of any extension of time for completion of the Issue Report.

-Report.
 Any request for extension of time should include consideration of the complexity of the issue, the extent of research and outreach recommended, and the ICANN Staff workload.
 The following elements should be considered in the Issue Report:

 - a) The proposed issue raised for consideration; - b) The identity of the party submitting the request for the Issue Report; - c) How that party is affected by the issue, if known; - d) Support for the issue to initiate the PDP, if known; - e) The opinion of the ICANN General Counsel regarding whether the issue proposed for consideration within the Policy Development Process is properly within the scope of the ICANN's mission, policy process and more specifically the role of the GNSO.
-In determining whether the issue is properly within the scope of the ICANN policy process, General Counsel's opinion should examine whether the issue: - a. is within the scope of ICANN's mission statement, and more specifically the role of the GNSO; - b. is broadly applicable to multiple situations or organizations; - c. is likely to have lasting value or applicability, albeit with the need for occasional updates; - d. is likely to enable ICANN to carry out its commitments under the Affirmation of Commitments; - e. will establish a guide or framework for future decision-making; implicates or affects an existing ICANN policy. - f. will implicate or affect an existing ICANN policy. - f) The opinion of the Staff Manager as to whether the Council should initiate the PDP on the issue on the ICANN website for a public comment period of no less than 30 days.
-When posted for
+In determining whether the issue is properly within the scope of the ICANN policy process, General Counsel's opinion should examine whether the issue: - a. is within the scope of ICANN's mission statement, and more specifically the role of the GNSO; - b. is broadly applicable; - c. is likely to have lasting value or applicability, albeit with the need for occasional updates; - d. is likely to enable ICANN to carry out its commitments under the Affirmation of Commitments; - e. will establish a guide or framework for future decision-making; - f. will implicate or affect an existing ICANN policy. - f) The opinion of the Staff Manager as to whether the Council should initiate the PDP on the issue and the ICANN budget, though the posting of any version in English shall not be delayed while translations are being completed.